 In addition, the feelings of hopelessness and isolation that often spur thoughts of suicide are more prevalent among older adults, especially those with disabilities or confined to nursing homes.

 A risk to daily living

 Depression can also have potentially harmful effects on an older adult’s health in other ways.
 Depression can lead to eating habits that result in obesity or, conversely, can cause a significant loss of appetite and diminished energy levels, sometimes resulting in a condition known as geriatric anorexia.

 Depressed older adults also experience higher rates of insomnia and memory loss.
 They also have longer than normal reaction times, increasing the hazards associated with cooking, driving, self-medication, and other tasks that require full attention.

 While aging is an inevitable part of life, depression need not be part of it.
 Researchers agree that early recognition, diagnosis, and treatment can counteract and prevent depression’s emotional and physical consequences.

 Here are some issues to consider in addressing depression in an older adult:

 Be aware of physical limitations.
 Encourage an older adult to consult with a physician before making dietary changes or undertaking any new activity that may stress his or her stamina.

 Respect individual preferences.
 Because elderly people tend to be less amenable to lifestyle changes, they may be reluctant to adopt new habits or do things that their peers find highly enjoyable.
-A psychologist who specializes in aging issues can help tailor an individualized strategy to combat depression.
+A psychologist who specialises in aging issues can help tailor an individualized strategy to combat depression.